 You can't talk about Bitcoin without mentioning cryptography.
 Don't worry, you don't have to know the details of cryptography to be confident about Bitcoin.
 A basic overview is perfectly sufficient.
 Cryptography sounds intense, and it is, but it basically boils down to the study of secure communication.
 It's derived from Greek - kryptos meaning 'hidden' and graphia meaning 'writing'.
 The entire purpose of cryptography is to keep some data a secret and only let the right people read it.
 In order to keep data a secret, cryptographers have created ways to hide messages so that they appear to be nonsensical.
 Then they give a key to the right person who they want to read the message.
 You may remember a simple example from A Christmas Story.
 Ralphie has an encoded message and he waits anxiously for his Orphan Annie Secret Society decoder pin to arrive in the mail.
 His decoded message is unintelligble without the pin, but once the pin arrives in the mail he is able to decode the message into something much more meaningful: "Be Sure To Drink Your Ovaltine".
 In this example, the pin is what cryptographers refer to as a "key".
 Of course, modern cryptography uses much more advanced and complex means of encryption to keep messages hidden.

 The type of cryptography Bitcoin uses is just a little bit different from Orphan Annie's secret message.
 A person who wants to receive encrypted messages will generate both a public and a private key.
 The public key is given out to anyone who wants to send a message.
-The sender will use the public key to encrypt the message, and it can only be decrypted by the person who has the private key.
-Once someone encrypts a message with the public key, anyone who finds the message can't understand it without the private key.
+The sender will use the public key to encrypt the message, and it can only be decrypted by the person who has the corresponding private key.
+Once someone encrypts a message with the public key, anyone who finds the encrypted message won't be able to understand it without the private key.

 If this sounds complicated, don't worry.
-Just understand that private keys are are what give a person the ability to unlock a message.
-Public keys give a person the ability to lock a message.
-Bitcoin uses this type of encryption - "public key" or "asymmetric".
+Just understand that private keys are are what give a person the ability to unlock a message, while public keys give a person the ability to lock a message.
+Bitcoin uses this type of encryption, which is called "public key" or "asymmetric key".
 As you can imagine, the public key is used as a public address.
 Other people can send you bitcoin if you have a valid public address.
 Every single public address has a corresponding private key that allows the owner to "spend" the value stored in that public address.

 Fortunately for the average user, all of this happens behind the scenes by whatever software they are using to manage their bitcoin.
 But it is nice to know a little bit about what is going on so you can gain confidence in the technology.

-At a basic level, a bitcoin wallet is a file composed of private keys.
-Your private keys are the secret that only you have that allows you to "spend" your bitcoin.
-Your wallet can have one or many addresses associated with it.
-The address is what other people will use to send you bitcoin.
+At a basic level, a bitcoin wallet is a file that keeps track of your public and private key pairs.
+As you might recall, your private keys are the secret that only you have that allows you to "spend", and public keys are the addresses used to "receive" bitcoin.

 A wallet can exist on any device.
 Many people choose to use online wallets so they don't have to maintain the software on their computer.
 This keeps their computer from being used as a node on the Bitcoin network, and prevents them from having to worry about security or backups.
 This is a fine option as long as you choose a reputable company to maintain your wallet.
 Others choose to download wallet software and manage it locally.
 If you choose this option, it's important that you remember to backup your wallet in case of some disaster and keep it as secure as possible.

-A transaction in bitcoin is nothing more than a transfer of value between one bitcoin wallet and another.
-When you send bitcoin to someone, the transaction contains your private key for authorization, the value you want to send, an address to send it to, and other pertitent information about the transaction.
+A transaction in bitcoin is nothing more than a transfer of value between one bitcoin address and another.
+When you send bitcoin to someone, the transaction details are signed using your private key, and it includes details such as the value you want to send, an address to send it to, and other pertinent information about the transaction.